Korea-Life/busanlife/wp-content/plugins/pagination/readme.txt

 * Add pagination to templates where it is absent or replace the standard pagination.
 * Configure custom pagination block to fit your theme.
 * Choose block position on the page.
 * Display custom pagination block for chosen post types only.

+If you have a feature, suggestion or idea you'd like to see in the plugin, we'd love to hear about it! <a href="http://support.bestwebsoft.com/hc/en-us/requests/new" target="_blank">Suggest a Feature</a>

 = Recommended Plugins =